Positively ratioed representations: Introduction

 By Theorem \ref{positively ratioed to geodesic currents}, to prove statements about $\ell^\rho_\alpha$, one needs only to prove the analogous statements in the setting of geodesic currents.
 Using this strategy, we prove the remaining results in this paper.
 In fact, all the results in this introduction can be stated in the more technical language of \emph{period minimizing} geodesic currents with full support.
 These are geodesic currents with full support that satisfy the property that the number of closed geodesics $c\in\Cmc\Gmc(S)$ so that $\ell_\nu(c):=i(c,\nu)<T$ is finite for all $T\in\Rbbb^+$.
 However, to emphasize the application we are interested in, we will state most of our results for positively ratioed representations in the introduction, and indicate the numbering of the analogous statement about geodesic currents in parenthesis.

 We will need the following notation.
-For an incompressible subsurface $S'\subset S$, i.e. a subsurface whose boundary is a collection of pairwise non-homotopic simple closed curves in $S$, denote by $\Cmc\Gmc(S')$ the set of free homotopy classes of unoriented closed curves in $S'$.
+For an essential subsurface $S'\subset S$, i.e. an incompressible subsurface with negative Euler characteristic, denote by $\Cmc\Gmc(S')$ the set of free homotopy classes of unoriented closed curves in $S'$.
 Notice that $S'$ is an orientable surface of genus $g'$ with $n'$ boundary components so that $2g'-2+n'>0$.

 The main point of this paper is that Theorem \ref{positively ratioed to geodesic currents} can be exploited to study the length functions of positively ratioed representations.
 As a first example, we have the following corollary about the asymptotic behavior of length functions along a sequence of positively ratioed representations.
 This was motivated by the work of Burger-Pozzetti \cite{BurPoz1}.